 Number recognition can be learned in many activities in daily life.

 The main idea is, show them a number, and tell them what number that is.

 Once they know certain numbers, you can play by asking them to mention the number they see, or find a number that you call out.

 Number recognition is quite easy to play even while you’re on the go.

 Some examples you can try are:

-If you plan to get some flash cards, you might want to consider getting the sand paper number cards like this instead (or I believe you can also make your own).
+If you plan to get some flash cards, you might want to consider getting the sand paper number cards like this instead (or, if you’re crafty, I believe you can also make your own).